actions/toolkit/docs/action-versioning.md

 git push origin v1
 ```
 4. **Create releases for minor and patch version updates**: From the GitHub UI create a release for each minor or patch version update titled with that release version (e.g. v1.2.3).
-5. **Compaitbility Breaks**:  introduce a new major version branch (releases/v2) and tag (v2) if changes will break existing workflows.
+5. **Compatibility Breaks**:  introduce a new major version branch (releases/v2) and tag (v2) if changes will break existing workflows.
 For example, changing inputs.

 See [Git-Basics-Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)